groue/GRMustache/Guides/security.md

 GRMustache is a template engine that combines template strings and data objects into its final rendering.

 Both the template strings and the data objects may come from untrusted sources.
-For example, they may be remotely loaded from an untrusted source, or they may be user-defined.
+For example, they may be remotely loaded from an untrusted remote host, or they may be user-defined.

 GRMustache ships with both built-in and opt-in features that prevent vilain templates and data to threaten your application.